-Every summer, MSRI organizes several summer graduate schools (typically two weeks each), some of which are held at MSRI, and some of which are held at other locations around the world.
+Every summer, SLMath (formerly MSRI) organizes several summer graduate schools (typically two weeks each), some of which are held at SLMath, and some of which are held at other locations around the world.
 Attending one of these schools can be a very motivating and exciting experience for the students.
 Participants have often said that it was the first experience when they felt like real mathematicians, interacting with other students and mathematicians in their field.

 Students are nominated by their Director of Graduate Studies and are accepted on a first-come, first-serve basis, so their knowledge levels and backgrounds may vary significantly.
 Because of this, it is often advisable to have two tracks running in parallel.
 One format that has worked well is for two lecturers to give related courses, one at an elementary level and one at a more advanced level.
 Each course meets once a day in the morning, there is a break for lunch, and then teaching assistants run problem sessions and/or help the students on projects.
 There are many other possibilities.